Optomechanical quantum entanglement mediated by acoustic phonon fields

-In contrast to other findings of entanglement generation for spacelike separated, inertial detectors \cite{reznik2003entanglement,reznik2005violating,martin2013sustainable}, entanglement only arises in our model for timelike separated detectors, a consequence of the optomechanical interaction where the system number operator is time-independent in the interaction picture \cite{simidzija_general_2018}.
-Including the RWA-neglected terms in the interaction may result in small amounts of entanglement generation when the detectors are spacelike separated (since the no-go theorem of Ref. \cite{simidzija_general_2018} no longer holds with such non-RWA interaction terms present), although a similar exact analysis of the entanglement dynamics is not possible in this case.

-Given the analog connection between the standard optomechanical interaction and the localized matter system-weak gravitational field interaction, it would be interesting to go beyond recent non-relativistic, action at a distance analyses \cite{bose2017spin,marletto2017gravitationally} and utilize a quantum field theoretic approach \cite{marshman2020,matsumura2021,carney2021} to explore gravitationally generated entanglement between inertial detectors that are initially spacelike separated \cite{mari2016,belenchia2018,danielson2021}.

-Finally, with potential applications to quantum information processing in mind, it would also be interesting to extend our model to multiple LC circuits and investigate possible multipartite entanglement generation via the optomechanical interaction \cite{bruschi2019} with a common, thermal acoustic environment, such as a long elastic strip or large surface area elastic membrane \cite{xu2021cavity}.
+With potential applications to quantum information processing in mind, it would be interesting to extend our model to multiple LC circuits and investigate possible multipartite entanglement generation via the optomechanical interaction \cite{bruschi2019} with a common, thermal acoustic environment, such as a long elastic strip or large surface area elastic membrane \cite{xu2021cavity}.
+It would also be interesting to come up with ways to increase the coupling between the strip and the capacitors, thereby leading to stronger signatures of entanglement; larger effective optomechanical couplings can be achieved for example through the placement of a Cooper-pair transistor between the LC oscillator and gated mechanical strip \cite{rimberg2014cavity}, or by engineering a strong LC oscillator-transmission line photon ``pressure" coupling for an all-microwave circuit realization \cite{johansson2014optomechanical,bothner2021photon}.

 We thank Shadi Ali Ahmad, Sougato Bose, David Bruschi, Bei-Lok Hu, Eduardo Martin-Martinez, and Shih-Yuin Lin for very helpful discussions.
 This work is supported by a Dartmouth Teaching Fellowship and by the NSF under grant no. PHY-2011382.